 Field-hunting tip

-Look in alluvial deposits country — that is the host setting where philippinite typically forms.
+Look in alluvial deposits country, the host setting where philippinite typically forms.
 If you start seeing clay, alluvial gravels in float, you are in the right ground.
 Field specimens usually show a droplet, teardrop, irregular glass masses habit, so train your eye for that shape before scanning the outcrop.